odpi/egeria-docs/site/docs/practices/coco-pharmaceuticals/personas/tessa-tube.md

 * Many different aspects of the cancer treatment that are not being recorded.

 Says/Does
-* Tessa spends a lot of time discussion the progress of the trial with the patients and medical staff involved in the trial, trying to capture as much information as possible.
+* Tessa spends a lot of time discussing the progress of the trial with the patients and medical staff involved in the trial, trying to capture as much information as possible.